 - Loss of appetite

 - Weight loss

 Causes Of Stomatitis In Dogs

 Inflammation, in general, is caused by an overreaction of the immune system to an irritant, infection, or injury.
-Many conditions can cause inflammation within the mouth, which leads to pain and symptoms of stomatitis.
-Here are some of the conditions that can cause stomatitis in dogs.
+Many conditions can cause inflammation within the mouth, which leads to pain and symptoms.

 - Allergic response (usually to biofilm or plaque on the teeth, or even the teeth themselves)

 Although any breed can develop stomatitis, certain breeds have predispositions to medical conditions that often include stomatitis as a secondary condition.

 Osteomyelitis, for example, is more common in Greyhounds, Labrador Retrievers, Maltese, and Miniature Schnauzers.